rstein66/rstein66.github.io/_projects/udl-rest-lesson.md

     + _Examples:_ the MoMA's ["Verbal Descriptions"](https://www.moma.org/audio/playlist/3).

-    + Guide to another way–_note:_ this is intended for websites and has a different use case than the others: ["A Picture Is Worth 300 Words: Writing Visual Descriptions for an Art Museum Web Site"](https://www.karlencommunications.com/adobe/PictureIsWorth300WordsCSUN2001.pdf) by Karlen Communications.
+    + Guide to another way–_note_ that this guide is intended for websites and has a different use case than the others: ["A Picture Is Worth 300 Words: Writing Visual Descriptions for an Art Museum Web Site"](https://www.karlencommunications.com/adobe/PictureIsWorth300WordsCSUN2001.pdf) by Karlen Communications.